To examine outdoor education in China we must first ask the question: What is outdoor education?

 The best environments for experiential learning often involve escaping the walls of the classroom and using the wilderness to provide some of the most memorable and stimulating learning opportunities for students.

 Environmental Education (as its name implies) aims to educate people about our natural environments.
 This again ties in perfectly with outdoor education; where learning about the environment is the goal and conducting structured learning in the outdoors (outdoor education) provide the necessary catalyst tying facts to real world experiences.
 But why stop there?
 Let's tie the outdoors, education and experiential education together.
-At Zen Quest we like to refer to this as holistic outdoor education or 'holistic education', a truly multifarious approach.
+At Zen Quest Adventures we like to refer to this as holistic outdoor education or 'holistic education', a truly multifarious approach.
 We strive to get students involved in programs before they arrive by putting them in touch directly with local people to arrange their service projects.
 We also do our best to follow up on their learning when they return to school.
-Click here to inquire about our holistic education programs.